hynek/structlog/docs/why.rst

 Each log entry is a meaningful dictionary instead of an opaque string now!

 That said, ``structlog`` is not taking anything away from you.
-You can still use string interpolation:
+You can still use string interpolation using positional arguments:

 .. code-block:: pycon